 Companies using SAP SRM are also faced with the question of how central procurement should look after the announced end of support in 2027.
 SAP S/4HANA for Central Procurement is the name of the successor to SRM.
 With this product, strategic and operative procurement processes can be controlled and managed centrally.

-What is new about the system architecture is that Central Procurement is integrated directly into the core of S/4HANA as a procurement module and is activated via customizing settings.
+What is new about the system architecture is that Central Procurement is integrated directly into the core of S/4HANA as a procurement module and is activated via configuration settings.
 In the multi-backend scenario, an S/4HANA system is set up as a central hub that establishes a connection between various SAP, non-SAP, cloud or on-premise systems.
 In this way, purchase requisitions, purchase orders, inquiries, and contracts from various backend systems can be processed centrally, but shared service scenarios can also be mapped, for example.

 A major optimization compared to SRM is the type of communication between the backend and central hub systems: Here, data is no longer replicated between two systems, but synchronized via staging tables in the Central Procurement Hub (CPH).
 Changes to documents via the CPH Fiori apps usually trigger changes to the respective backend document directly.